boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * M to 1:
       Multiple 5G Network Slices may rely upon the same TN slice.
-In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at the 5G control plane, for example, with appropriate placement strategies: this use case is represented in
+In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at the 5G control plane, for example, with appropriate placement strategies: this use case is illustrated in
-      {{figure-6}}, where a User Plane Function (UPF) for the Ultra Reliable Low Latency Communication (URLLC) slice is instantiated at the edge cloud close to the gNB Centralized Unit User Plane (CU-UP) for better latency/jitter control, while the 5G control plane and the UPF for eMBB slice are instantiated in the regional cloud.
+      {{figure-6}}, where a User Plane Function (UPF) for the Ultra Reliable Low Latency Communication (URLLC) slice is instantiated at the edge cloud, close to the gNB Centralized Unit User Plane (CU-UP), to improve latency and jitter control.
+The 5G control plane and the UPF for eMBB slice are instantiated in the regional cloud.

    * M to N: